 This is a question we get asked a lot.
 It is a legitimate concern for any director who may be finding that their business is not viable and they need to liquidate the company.
 The ability to carry on with ones life without the episode hanging over you in the form of a poor credit rating is important.
-Just because your company or business went into liquidation it doesn't mean you are a failure and it doesn't automatically appear on your personal credit file at the likes of Experian or Equifax..
+Just because your company or business went into liquidation it doesn't mean you are a failure and it doesn't automatically change your credit score at the likes of Experian or Equifax.

 Setting up a company to do business is a risky endeavour and that is why there is the system of limited liablity companies.
 A limited company allows an entrepreneur to take risks without it impacting their own personal finances.